Legacy Farms - Hopkinton, Massachusetts

 Residential and non-residential uses of the proposed developed portions of Legacy Farms share the same overall goal: to provide for a variety of opportunities in a manner that respects the scale and character of the existing landscape and built environment.
 The commercial area proposed for the parcel on the south side of East Main Street expands the small scale retail and office opportunities of Legacy Farms.

-This commercial area proposes a mix of professional and medical office (e.g. medical, dental, legal, investment) retail uses and residential within an architectural style and scale that is compatible with its surrounding context.
-The overall configuration of the buildings is intended to take advantage of existing wooded buffers to screen the area from adjacent residential.
+This commercial area proposes a mix of professional and medical office, retail uses and residential within an architectural style and scale that is compatible with its surrounding context.
+The overall configuration of the buildings will take advantage of existing wooded buffers to screen the area from adjacent new and existing residential uses.

-The residential portion, located to the south, proposes townhouses clustered around green areas.
-The townhouses will be primarily two stories to provide a transition from the commercial area to lower density residential.
-This area could be accessed from either Clinton Street or through the East Main Street Commercial area.
+The residential portion, located to the south, proposes a cluster around green areas.
+We foresee this as primarily two-stories to provide a transition from the commercial area to the lower density residential.
 It overlooks a large area of open space with a pond to the south and is framed by large pines to the southwest.